 In a period of such stress, the cow needs extra minerals and trace elements.
 But this cannot be achieved with a lower feed intake.
 A higher dosage of minerals in the TMR could offer a solution, were it not for the fact that the feed intake would then be even worse.

 The measures to be taken have often been described in the trade journals.
-For example, provide fresh, cool water, feed more often per day and use a heating inhibitor, Nutriforte Basic, for hot fodder.
+For example, provide fresh, cool water, feed more often per day and use a heating inhibitor, like Nutriforte Basic, for hot fodder.
 Ensure that ventilators are running, whether or not in combination with water misting (large drops!).
 You can cool the roof with water.
 You can concentrate the ration (higher VEM).
 You have read it all before.
 But one very effective measure is always missing: “providing minerals and trace elements via the drinking water”!
-The water intake actually goes up!
+Because the water intake actually goes up during warm weather!
 Cows actually need more trace elements in times of heat stress.